charder001/Project-Tech/README.md

 This app uses nodejs, express, ejs templating and MongoDB.
 This app is still under development, and since it's a school project will not get updated very frequently.
 If this concept interests you, please feel free to contact me to see if a possible collaboration could be done.

+## Features
+For now, you are able to
+* create users
+* add a profile image
+* be kept logged in by sessions
+* edit your profile
+* delete your profile.

 ## Getting started
 Everything you need to get your copy of our project up and running on your local machine for testing and providing us with feedback.